haxsaw/actuator/README.md

   rinter = RouterInterface("actuator_ex1_rinter", ctxt.infra.router, ctxt.infra.subnet)
 ```

 The order of the components in the class isn't particularly important; the provisioner will take care of sorting out what needs to be done before what.
-Also note that use of `lambdas` for some of the arguments; this is how actuator defers evaluation of an argument until the needed reference is defined; more on this later.
+Also note the use of 'ctxt.infra.*' for some of the arguments; this is how actuator defers evaluation of an argument until the needed reference is defined.

 Instances of the class (and hence the model) are then created, and the instance is given to a provisioner which inspects the model instance and performs the necessary provsioning actions in the proper order.